oltdaniel/clap/README.md

 includes all the issues with computers, for example an overflow in the RAM or wrong memory allocation.

-To allow these things there is only a single memory.
-In this part we have the code in the lower part of the memory.
-After the code there is space for the heap, and at the highest address you will find the stack, which leads to an other architecture than other machines are using.
+To allow these things there is only a single memory which will contain the code in the lower part of the memory, followed by some space for the heap and the stack on the highest address.
+This will allow the code to change itself during the runtime.

 ## Installation